tshort/FunctionalModels.jl/doc/README.md

 the case above, an anonymous function).
 If new_relation is not a function, it will evaluate right away.
 The use of a function delays evaluation until the model is recompiled.

-## Installation

-Since Julia doesn't have a package system, yet, you have to download and compile the code manually.
-The C and Fortran code is under the Sims/lib directory.
-There is a shell script there that will compile two shared libraries.
-You also need to add that directory path to your shared library path (or copy the files somewhere where they can be found).
-This is LD_LIBRARY_PATH on linux.

-The main code for types and models is in Sims/src/sims.jl directory.
-Just use load to pull that code in.
-All of the examples also load this file, so it may get loaded multiple times.
-That shouldn't hurt anything, but you will see warning messages that types can't be redefined.

 ## Known Issues